-- Support reporting of political and political action committee (PAC) contributions. - > Support establishment of corporate political contributions guidelines and internal reporting provisions or controls. - Generally support shareholder proposals requesting companies to review and report on their political lobbying activities including efforts to influence governmental legislation. - Vote against shareholder proposals asking to publish in newspapers and public media the company's political contributions as such publications could present significant cost to the company without providing commensurate value to shareholders.
+- Support reporting of political and political action committee (PAC) contributions. - Support establishment of corporate political contributions guidelines and internal reporting provisions or controls. - Generally support shareholder proposals requesting companies to review and report on their political lobbying activities including efforts to influence governmental legislation. - Vote against shareholder proposals asking to publish in newspapers and public media the company's political contributions as such publications could present significant cost to the company without providing commensurate value to shareholders. - Generally vote case-by-case on proposals requesting comparison of a company's political spending to objectives that can mitigate material risks for the company, such as limiting global warming.